Precision measurements in molecules with frequency combs

 Methodology

 Using two-photon excitation and dual-comb spectroscopy with comb lasers of low repetition frequency, we will devise an optical analogue of the Ramsey-fringe method.
-This approach will allow many molecular transitions to be simultaneously and unambiguously observed and assigned.
+This method will allow many molecular transitions to be simultaneously and unambiguously observed and assigned.

-Applications
+Initial Applications

 While such a spectrometer will enable significant progress in our understanding of the structure of many small molecules, it will first be applied to absolute-frequency measurements of rovibronic transitions in the EF – X system of H2 around 3000 THz.